cybercongress/cybercongress/site/content/post/game-of-links.md

 Welcome to the Game of Links!

 The game is part of the distribution games planned in our [whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).
-In this document, we describe the purpose, the rules and the tools that are required to participate in the Game. `euler-5` is the technical name of our incentivized testnet that is required for the launch of the `cyber` network.
+In this document we describe the purpose, the rules and the tools that are required to participate in the Game. `euler-5` is the technical name of our incentivized testnet that is required for the launch of the `cyber` network.
 The Game of Links is going to be held as part of the `euler-5` testnet.
 The game is organized by cyber\~Congress.
 The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress and its seed donators.

 ## Intro

  The key idea behind the Game of Links is to establish a starting value of relevance on the knowledge graph.
 It is crucial for getting quality search results from the inception of the network.
-All the disciplines are an integral part of the preparation and testing the network before its mainnet launch.
+All the disciplines are an integral part of the preparation and testing of the network before its mainnet launch.

 Goals:

-- To carry out publicly incentivized testing of [cyberd](https://github.com/cybercongress/cyberd) and [Ethereum contracts](https://github.com/cybercongress/aragon-claim-app) before mainnet launch
+- To carry out publicly incentivized testing of [cyberd](https://github.com/cybercongress/cyberd) and [Ethereum contracts](https://github.com/cybercongress/aragon-claim-app) beforethe launch of the mainnet
-- To demonstrate the search, with the use of an experimental knowledge graph filled with useful cyberlinks
+- To demonstrate the search, with the use of an experimental knowledge graph, filled with useful cyberlinks
 - To distribute up to 6% of CYB tokens to the validators who will participate in pre-genesis takeoff donations.
 The amount is dependent on the number of donated ATOMs
-- To distribute up to 4% of CYB tokens to the participants of 7 disciplines of the game, depending on how many participants win against cyber\~Congress
+- To distribute up to 4% of CYB tokens to the participants of 7 the disciplines of the game, depending on how many participants win against cyber\~Congress

 ## Provision for the Game